liprec/Demos/GlobalAzure/AzureDataLake/README.md

 2. Alter the 'start variables' to the correct values
 3. An U-SQL query usally has three parts: 1) extract 2) transform 3) store output.
 In this query the transform part is eliminated for simplicity
 4. Look at the query and see the following typical parts of an U-SQL query:
-    - UPPPER case syntax is related to SQL
+    - UPPER case syntax is related to SQL
     - CamelCasing syntax is related to C# code
 5. In this query we are using duild-in 'Extractors' and 'Outputters' to extract the individual rows and store the output as CSV file
 6. Run the job by clicking 'Submit'